sonatype-nexus-community/iq-success-metrics2/README.md

 **Advanced Options**

 You can override the following defaults by setting following system properties when you run the command to run the application.
+(Check the *examples* directory for example script using these oprions.

   * To run on another port: (default: 4040)